Service Topology

 #1.1.5 Infrastructure

-Use Infrastructure to analyze the CPU, memory, status, and other data of the infrastructure instances corresponding to the service.
+Use Infrastructure to analyze CPU, memory, status, and other data of the infrastructure instances corresponding to the service.

 06-Infrastructure